cyberbotics/webots/docs/guide/object-animals.md

 - `scale`: Defines the global scaling factor.

-- `mass`: Defines the mass of the horse in kg.
+- `mass`: Defines the mass of the cow in kg.

 ## Rabbit

 A Rabbit.
 This object is physics-enabled so it can be pushed.
+Based on the model of Nyilonelycompany ([https://sketchfab.com/Nyilonelycompany](https://sketchfab.com/Nyilonelycompany))

 %figure